 #1.
 Set a good example.

 Of course, the #1 way to get your older kids involved with the younger ones is to set a good example.
+This method will definately get your older kids involved with the younger ones.
 It amazes me how much our kids are watching us.
 You do not have to do anything incredible, but simply continue to be the best mom that you can be.

 #2.
 Show them how to get involved.